Reference to

 Acceptable references for validated or verified environmental information statements are provided in the table below

-%22In its opinion datedxx-xx-xx, %91name of body%93ᵇ concluded with reasonable assurance that the data and information in our statement were fairly stated.%22
+Historical in nature* “Verified at the reasonable level of assurance” “In its opinion dated 20xx-xx-xx, [name of body]* concluded with reasonable assurance that the data and information in our statement were fairly stated.”

-%22In its opinion dated 20xx-xx-xx, %91name of body%93ᵇ found no evidence to indicate that the data and information in our statement were not fairly stated.%22
+Historical in nature* “Verified at the limited level of assurance” “In its opinion dated 20xx-xx-xx, [name of body]** found no evidence to indicate that the data and information our statement were not fairly stated.”

 Where Standard Carbon has been involved in a mixed engagement of verification and Agreed Upon Procedures (AUP), the following rules apply: